shyamgh/python-test-proj/README.md

 # python-test-proj
-this is my python automation testing maven project
+This is my python automation testing maven project
+I have added dev-branch to keep code onto dev-branch.
+Code will be integration tested and then committed to master branch.